 Distribute: Give each pair about twenty cards randomly chosen from the set of one hundred.
 Each set should be mixed and placed between the two students.
 Ask students not to touch the cards until you say so.

 Announce the rules of the challenge:

 - No talking during the challenge

-- The goals is to put the cards in order as quickly as possible
+- The goal is to put the cards in order as quickly as possible

 - When you are done, a team member should say "Done!" and the teacher will give the team a time